BlogCategoriesCompareAbout

 • 30-40% reduction in support costs

 Legal firms, healthcare organizations, and research institutions use RAG for intelligent document analysis.
-These systems can answer questions across thousands of documents while maintaining accuracy and providing source citations.
+These systems answer questions across thousands of documents while maintaining accuracy and providing source citations.

 Key features: